Under various state and federal laws, employers are prohibited from discriminating against individuals on the basis of:

 The ADEA permits employers to implement a bona fide seniority system (for instance, a system that typically provides benefits based on length of job tenure) so long as it is not intended to evade the purposes of the ADEA.
 To be valid, a seniority system may not require the involuntary retirement of any employee on the basis of age.
 Seniority systems typically favor rather than discriminate against older workers, and employees rarely challenge termination decisions based on them.

-Employers must ensure that all benefit programs comply with the Older Workers Benefit Protection Act of 1990 (OWBPA), which amended the ADEA to specifically prohibit employers from denying benefits to older employees.
+Employers must ensure that all benefit programs comply with the Older Workers Benefit Protection Act (OWBPA), which amended the ADEA to specifically prohibit employers from denying benefits to older employees.
 Under the OWBPA, any age-based reductions in an employer’s employee benefit plans must be justified by significant cost considerations.
 Therefore, in limited circumstances, an employer may be permitted to reduce benefits based on age, as long as the cost of providing the reduced benefits to older workers is the same as the cost of providing benefits to younger workers.

 The OWBPA contains a few exceptions to this cost-justification defense.
 For instance, while an early-retirement incentive program is typically legal, it will be deemed invalid if a court finds that it is involuntary or is inconsistent with the purposes of the ADEA.
 The OWBPA also states that an employer may not reduce contributions to an employee’s pension plan for any age-related reason.